billblakney/misc-markdown/install-trilium-synology.md

 2a.
 In the **General** tab, in the **Task** field, enter _Trilium_.
 From the **User** list, select ***root***.
 Uncheck the **Enabled** option.
 2b.
 In the **Schedule** tab, select ***Run on the following date***, set the date to today's date, and select ***Do not repeat***.
 2c.
 In the ***Task Settings*** tab, optionally setup notifications to the email address of your choice.
 2d.
 In the ***Run command*** section, enter the following script.
 You will need to change the mapped port value, 8482, if that port is not available on your NAS, or you just prefer to use a different port.
+The rest of this document refers to this port as _<external_port>_, which is the port that your NAS makes available to external clients.
 ```sh
         docker run -d \
             --name trilium \